resourge/fetch/packages/react-fetch/README.md

 - FetchProvider to inject configs like token, header, etc.
 - useFetch tries to prevent "Can't perform a React state update on an unmounted component".
 - Centralize request into a unique place, with HttpService.
+- Together with @resourge/http-service it will also abort request on component unmount. (@resourge/http-service is not mandatory but otherwise this functionality will need the developer to do it)
 - Global, local components and LoadingService to centralize showing Loaders.

 ## Installation